Posted on 01/09/2022

 Jump

-The amount of money you could make is endless.
+The amount of money you could make is incalculable.
 First, let’s learn how to get started with your very own investment loan.

 What Are Investment Property Loans?

-But, in order for the property to qualify for that type of loan, an investment loan, it must be rent-ready.
+In order for the property to qualify for purposes of renting, it must be rent-ready.
 The property has to be suited for short-term or long-term rentals.
-(But most people use them for long-term rentals because of the stability).
+(That said, most investors use them for long-term rentals because of the stability.)

-This means that you can use this kind of loan for vacation rentals too, as long as the property qualifies.
-The following home types qualify as an investment property:
+This means that you can use this kind of loan for either investment rentals or vacation rentals, as long as the property qualifies.
+The following home types are eligible:

-• Single-family homes with one to four dwelling units
+• Single-family homes and two- to four-dwelling units

 • Condos